-- Phase meetings have a standing agenda item to discuss wellbeing, support colleagues and wellbeing suggestions can be put forward.
+- Phase meetings have a standing agenda item to discuss wellbeing, support colleagues and wellbeing suggestions are encouraged.

-- Distributed leadership ensures that roles and responsibilities and shared and personal preferences and expertise are taken into account.
+- Distributed leadership ensures that roles and responsibilities and shared and personal preferences and expertise are considered.

-- Carefully planned 1265 directed hours that gives time to display, coaching, year group planning and leadership and management time.
+- Carefully planned 1265 directed hours that gives time to all necessary tasks and duties.

-- Leadership time given during the school day for core subject and phase leaders.
-All staff are encouraged to ask for additional release time if their workload becomes too high.
+- All staff are encouraged to ask for additional release time if their workload becomes too high.

-- Reports to parents minimises extended comments from teachers.
+- Reports to parents minimise extended comments from teachers.